keithpitt/minispade-rails/README.md

 //= require_spade ./your_application
 ```

+You need to call `//= require minispade` to include minispade.js into your application.
+If you get "minispade is undefined" type errors.
+You're probably missing that line.

 ## What does require_spade do?

 Usually, `require_tree` will recursively go through your folder structure, compile the asset, and drop it into the current file.
 So you get something that looks like this: